kosarekn/QBS103/Lectures/QBS103_IntrotoBash.md

 # Move the all_counts.copy.txt into your QBS_103 directory.
 mv ~/all_counts.copy.txt $QBS/all_counts.copy.txt

-#check the contents of your fundamentals_of_bioinformatics directory
+#check the contents of your directory
 ls
 ```